miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

 #### Project ideas:

-- Run additional assemblers on our data and compare their performance.
-Is Flye the best assembler for our data?
+- Find additional assembly tools and run them on our data.
+Compare their quality against our Flye assembly.
+Which assembly tool produces the best quality assembly?
 - Implement an algorithm to walk along the repeat graph produced by Flye `assembly_graph.gfa` and produce an assembly sequence.
 Compare your assembly to the one Flye produces.
 - Characterize the repetitive elements in our assembly (Hint: RepeatMasker)
 - Build a phylogeny with our Wolbacchia assembly and other species (Hint: USHER)